syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-Conversion-in-Azure-Functions-v1.md

 # Convert Word to PDF in Azure Functions v1

 Syncfusion  DocIO is a [.NET Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to create, read, edit and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
-Using this library, you can perform **convert a Word document to PDF in Azure Functions v1**
+Using this library, you can **convert a Word document to PDF in Azure Functions v1**

 ## Steps to convert a Word document to PDF in Azure Functions v1